 Following a blower failure or power loss, and when the general reset button has been pressed; the duty/standby program will resume functionality when Hand/Off/Auto switch pointing 'Auto'.
-When set to Auto, the blowers will have a weekly changeover with a 1-hour run-on time of blowers.
+When set to Auto, the blowers will have a weekly changeover.